Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 The Völva was heading back to the longhouse.
 Quickly chucking his torch into the river, he hid in the bushes.
 He waited for the Völva to pass by and enter the house, then he began moving.
 He crept through the wild grass towards the boat.
 He stuck his head out and glanced around.
 No one was on watch.
 He looked at the boat again.

 "Maybe I can cut the rope and wait for the high tide, or..." he thought.
 Looking at the boat again, he planned on how he would escape.
 Then, his hopes fell.
-The boat's sails were torn!
+The boat's sails have been torn!